 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.

-For general information about how we use your data go to
+General information about how we use your data

 If you have an enquiry about a research study or your information, please contact us.